willfaught/paige/README.md

       hide: false # Don't credit this project in a data attribute
     link:
       hide: false # Don't credit this project in the footer
+  date: "published" # Page date displayed; must be "published" or "modified"
   header:
     menu:
       breakpoint: "sm" # Bootstrap breakpoint at which to display all menu items